 About the wine:

 The Provençal charm of the 2018 vintage.
 The 2018 Lirac La Dame Rousse is made from Grenache and Syrah, aged entirely in stainless steel tanks.
-It is a more open and expressive wine than the more structured Reine des Bois; it possesses plenty of Provençal charm, with aromas and flavors of spicy red and black fruits, peppery garrigue, and incense.
-It is already difficult to resist this charming, medium-bodied 2018, which should be enjoyed within about 4 to 5 years.
+It is a more open and expressive wine than the more structured Reine des Bois; it exudes Provençal charm through aromas and flavors of spicy red and black fruits, peppery garrigue, and incense.
+It’s already hard to resist this charming, medium-bodied 2018, which is best enjoyed within about 4 to 5 years.

 Customer rating